MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 With Azure AppCAT you can:

 * **Discover technology usage**: quickly see which technologies an application uses.
-This is useful if you have legacy applications with not much documentation and want to know which technologies they use.
+Discovery is useful if you have legacy applications with not much documentation and want to know which technologies they use.
 * **Assess the code to a specific target**: Assess an application for a specific Azure target.
 Check the effort and the modifications you have to do in order to replatform your applications to Azure.